 - Audio Checks – While the hotel would have state of the art audio-visual equipment, you still need to carry out sound checks; moving to different parts of the room, making sure you can hear clearly.
 Keep a couple of microphone batteries in your bag, which could avert a disaster, and assign someone to oversee this while the seminar is in progress.
 If you have floating mics for the participants, have at least two people who are charged with handing these out, and if they each have a spare battery, you are covered.

 - Refreshments – If the hotel is dealing with this, they would have a choice of menus, and make sure that breaks in the program are in line with the refreshment schedule, otherwise it might be a little embarrassing.
+Otherwise, make sure a top-end catering company is there.

 - Seating – You might allow people to sit where they choose, or you may have a separate area for certain participants; either way, check and double check that you have adequate seating.